 - Business and financial operations

-By choosing a major that propels you into a thriving job market, your future self will thank you for it.
+By choosing a specific major that propels you into a thriving job market with a number of career opportunities, your future self will thank you for it.

 Academic advisors are there to help you choose your major.
 They have extensive experience helping students make this critical decision.